ShooterAndy/Dicecord/detailedHelp/roll.md

 There, the `[NUMBER]` is the number of die rolls and `[SIDES]` is the number of die sides for each roll.
 Of course, `d` stands for **d**ice.

-To roll one standard six-sided die, you know, 🎲, you would then need to type: `!r 1d6`
+To roll one standard six-sided die, you know, 🎲, you would then need to type: `/roll roll_command: 1d6`

-Or just `!r d6`, since if the number of die rolls is not specified, it is assumed to be 1.
+Or just `/roll roll_command: d6`, since if the number of die rolls is not specified, it is assumed to be 1.

 After sending a message with this command, you should get something like this from the bot in reply:
 > 1d6 = **2**

-Rolling 4 ten-sided dice would look like this: `!r 4d10` and produce something like this:
+Rolling 4 ten-sided dice would look like this: `/roll roll_command: 4d10` and produce something like this:
 > 4d10 = [2 + 7 + 3 + 3] = **15**

 As you can see, the results are grouped between the `[` and `]` symbols.